-The IR3628 is a voltage mode PWM synchronous controller and operates with a fixed 600kHz switching frequency, allowing the use of small external components.
-The output voltage is set by feedback pin (Fb) and the external reference voltage (0.6V).
-These are two inputs to error amplifier.
-The error signal between these two inputs is compared to a fixed frequency linear sawtooth ramp and generates fixed frequency pulses of variable duty-cycle (D) which drivers N-channel external MOSFETs.
+The IR3629/29A is a voltage mode PWM synchronous controller and operates with a fixed 600kHz (300kHz for IR3629A) switching frequency, allowing the use of small external components.
+The output voltage is set by a feedback pin (Fb) and the internal reference voltage (0.6V).
+These are the two inputs to the error amplifier.
+The error signal between these two inputs is amplified and it is compared to a fixed frequency linear sawtooth ramp and generates fixed frequency pulses of variable duty-cycle (D) which drivers N-channel external MOSFETs.

-The timing of the IC is controlled by an internal oscillator circuit that uses on-chip capacitor to set the switching frequency.
+The internal oscillator circuit uses an on-chip capacitor to set the switching frequency.

-The IR3628 operates with single input voltage from 4.5V to 12V allowing an extended operating input voltage range.
+The IR3629/29A operates with single input voltage from 4.5V to 12V allowing an extended operating input voltage range.

-The current limit is programmable and uses onresistance of the low-side MOSFET, eliminating the need for external current sense resistor.
+The current limit is programmable and uses onresistance of the low-side MOSFET, eliminating the need for an external current sense resistor.